Optimizing transmission conditions for multiple subdomains in the Magnetotelluric Approximation of Maxwell's equations: Optimized Schwarz for the Magnetotelluric Approximation

 To study Optimized Schwarz Methods (OSMs) for \eqref{eq:1}, we use \MG{a} rectangular domain $\Omega$ given by the union of rectangular subdomains $\Omega_j:= ({a_j},{b_j}) \times (0,\hat L)$, $j=1,2,\ldots,J$, where $a_j=(j-1)L-\frac{\delta}{2}$ and $b_j=jL+\frac{\delta}{2}$, and $\delta$ is the overlap, like in \cite{Chaouqui:2018:OSC}.
 Our OSM computes for iteration index $n=1,2,\hdots$

 where $p_j^{-}$ and $p_j^{+}$ are strictly positive parameters in the so called 2-sided OSM, see e.g. \cite{Gander:2007:OSM}, and we have at the top and bottom homogeneous Dirichlet boundary conditions, and on the left and right homogeneous Robin boundary conditions, i.e we put for simplicity of notation $u_0^{n-1}=u_{J+1}^{n-1}=0$ in \eqref{eq:2}.
+Note that the parameters $p_{j}^{-}$,$p_{j}^{+}$ are real and not complex (as one would expect in the case of a complex problem) for the sake of simplicity in our analysis.
 The Robin parameters are fixed at the domain boundaries $x=a_1$ and $x=b_J$ to $p_1^-= p_a$ and $p_J^-+= p_b$.
+As $p_a$, $p_b$ tend to infinity, this is equivalent to imposing Dirichlet conditions.
 By linearity, it suffices to study the homogeneous equations, $f=0$, and analyze convergence to zero of the OSM \eqref{eq:2}.
 Expanding the homogeneous iterates in a Fourier series $u_j^{n}(x,y)=\sum_{m=1}^{\infty} v_j^{n}(x,\tilde{k})\sin(\tilde{k}y)$ where $\tilde{k}=\frac{m\pi}{\hat{L}}$ to satisfy the homogeneous Dirichlet boundary conditions at the top and bottom, we obtain for the Fourier coefficients the equations